alejandroqh/em-mo/README.md

 # em-mo

-Visual language mode for Claude Code.
+Save output toknes usin a visual language mode for Claude Code.
 Emoji + short text for faster scanning and fewer output tokens.

 Inspired by [caveman](https://github.com/JuliusBrussee/caveman) — where caveman cuts fluff with terse text, em-mo cuts it with emoji-anchored chunks.